OS-9: History

 OS-9's multi-user and multi-tasking capabilities make it usable as a general-purpose interactive computer system.
 Many third-party interactive applications have been written for it, such as the Dynacalc spreadsheet, the VED text formatter, and the Stylograph and Screditor-3 WYSIWYG word processors.
 TSC's nroff emulating formatter was ported to OS-9 by MicroWay, as well.

 In mid 1980s, OS-9 was selected for the CD-i operating system.
 Around the same time, Microsoft approached Microware for acquisition of the company primarily because it was attracted by CD-RTOS, the CD-i operating system.
 The negotiation failed and no deal was made; Microware decided to remain independent.

 In late 1980s, Microware released OS-9000, a more portable version of the operating system.
 The vast majority of the operating system kernel was rewritten in C leaving a handful of hardware-dependent parts in assembly language.
 A few "more advanced features" were added such as tree-like kernel module name space.
 OS-9000 was initially ported to the Motorola 680x0 family CPUs, Intel 80386, and PowerPC.
 The OS-9000/680x0 was a marketing failure and withdrawn very quickly, probably because few customers wanted to try the fatter and slower operating system over the existing OS-9/680x0 proven record of stability.
-That the Motorola 680x0 family and VME board computer system vendors were nearing their end of life might have affected the unpopularity of OS-9000/680x0.
 Microware later started calling all of its operating systems — including what had been originally called OS-9000 — simply OS-9, and started shifting its business interest towards portable consumer device markets such as cellphones, car navigation, and multimedia.